-- 260. Painting A second-level painting course concentrating on the concepts and practice of painting in the landscape.
+262. Painting A second-level painting course concentrating on the concepts and practice of painting in the landscape.
 We will deal with the use of color, space, light and interpretive problems of working on site.
-Prerequisite: 122 and 227 or the equivalent, or permission of the instructor. - 261.
-Architecture and the Figure Drawing from the architecture of southwestern France with an emphasis on the figure and its role in establishing scale, movement and narrative.
-Prerequisite: 122 or the equivalent, or permission of the instructor.
+Prerequisite: 122 and 227 or the equivalent, or permission of the instructor.